gaj23/code-challenges/pull_request_template.md

 > Take the time to articulate how you solved this problem in a few sentences

 ## Accomplishments
 > Did you learn anything new?
 Did you relearn anything?
-Is there something your proud of?
+Is there something you're proud of?